PHP 8.5.0 RC 5 available for testing

 Return Values

-session_gc() returns number of deleted session data for success, false for failure.
+session_gc() returns the number of deleted session entries on success, or false on failure.

 Examples